dbanck/ansible-local/docs/roles_mobile_development.md

-# Roles : Mobile Development
+# Roles: Mobile Development

 ## android-ndk

 ## android-sdk
 Basic Android SDK installation.
-You'll have to use `android` afterwards to install the actual SDK stuff.
+You'll have to use `android` afterward to install the actual SDK stuff.

 ## watchman